SohaT7/Bikesharing/README.md

 ## Overview of the Analysis
 ### Purpose:
-The purpose of this analysis is to explore the NYC Citi Bike sharing data to convince investors to start a similar program in the town of Des Moine.
+The purpose of this analysis is to explore the NYC Citi Bike sharing data to help investors decide if starting a similar bikesharing program in another city would be worthwile.

 ### About the Dataset:
 The dataset is the NYC Citi Bike data for August 2019, from the [Citi Bike System Data page](https://ride.citibikenyc.com/system-data).